 This document is subject to revision without notice and it is the responsibility of the reader to ensure that the latest version is being used.

 This Strategy has no status until formally adopted by Council or endorsed by the Department of Planning and Environment (DPE).
-An electronic copy of this report is available on Council's website at
+An electronic copy of this report is available at: https://yoursaysnowymonaro.com.au/settlements-strategy

 Contents